-The bell rang, the sound of which bonged heavily through the Great Hall.
+The bell rang, the sound bonging heavily through the Great Hall.
 Students and teachers alike gathered up their belongings, shoving one last bite of toast or spoonful of eggs into their mouths before heading out.
 Hermione followed Harry and Ron, dismissing their Quidditch babble.
 Halfway to the Greenhouse Three, she stopped suddenly.
-Harry and Ron, sensing her pause, turned, looking at her questioningly.
+Harry and Ron, sensing her pause, turned to look at her questioningly.

 "Harry, where's my book?" she asked, her eyes wide with worry.

 "Your book?"
 He tilted his head to the side.

 His face dawned with comprehension and quickly switched to regret.
 "I'm sorry 'Mione.
 I forgot it; it's in the Great Hall," he said.
 "I'll go back with you and get it."
 He started back towards the castle.